eclipse-archived/ceylon-lang.org/documentation/1.1/reference/structure/class.md

 Only `formal` and `default` member classes are subject to member class refinement.
-A `formal` member class *must* be refined by concrete subtypes of the type declaring the member class&mdash;just like a `formal` method or attribute.
-A `default` member class *may* be refined&mdash;just like a `default` method or attribute.
+A `formal` member class *must* be refined by concrete subtypes of the type declaring the member class—just like a `formal` method or attribute.
+A `default` member class *may* be refined—just like a `default` method or attribute.

 In a subtype of the type declaring the member class, the member class